MinghuiChen43/awesome-deep-phenomena/README.md

 - Truth or Backpropaganda?
 An Empirical Investigation of Deep Learning Theory. [[paper]](https://arxiv.org/abs/1910.00359) [[code]](https://github.com/goldblum/TruthOrBackpropaganda)
   - Micah Goldblum, Jonas Geiping, Avi Schwarzschild, Michael Moeller, Tom Goldstein. *ICLR 2020*
   - Digest: The authors take a closer look at widely held beliefs about neural networks.
 Using a mix of analysis and experiment, they shed some light on the ways these assumptions break down.

+- Data-Independent Neural Pruning via Coresets. [[paper]](https://arxiv.org/abs/1907.04018)
+  - Ben Mussay, Margarita Osadchy, Vladimir Braverman, Samson Zhou, Dan Feldman. *ICLR 2020*
+  - Digest: We propose the first efficient, data-independent neural pruning algorithm with a provable trade-off between its compression rate and the approximation error for any future test sample.
+Our method is based on the coreset framework, which finds a small weighted subset of points that provably approximates the original inputs.

 - A Signal Propagation Perspective for Pruning Neural Networks at Initialization. [[paper]](https://arxiv.org/abs/1906.06307) [[code]](https://github.com/namhoonlee/spp-public)
   - Namhoon Lee, Thalaiyasingam Ajanthan, Stephen Gould, Philip H. S. Torr. *ICLR 2020*